azaho/bfm/docs/getting-started/installation.md

 Please see the video at this link for onboarding (requires an MIT zoom log in):
 [ONBOARDING VIDEO (20min)](https://mit.zoom.us/rec/share/s2XgwBipwcQDJEmb9OICnecNDenA0EyKidxDg_zP5M9GdvXQxbobaZVtM44AI3fe.4jEyRBNSP2bvQ_cU?startTime=1749952722000)

+- If you aren't able to access the video, please send me an email.

 ## Setup Instructions

 1. Clone the codebase to Openmind.
 Create a directory in `/om2/user/<your_username>/<your_name>` and work there.